Wichita Collegiate eyes sixth state baseball title in program history

-“It was supposed to be a nine to twelve-month recovery.
+“It was supposed to be a nine- to 12-month recovery.
 I came back in seven months and started pitching,” said Ramsey.

 “It was unknown what he would give us, but we had a lot of confidence that he would be able to handle that situation for us,” explained Coach Gehrer.